jrliv/notes/CSharp/Notes/README.md

 ### Nested namespaces

 Namespaces can contain other namespaces within themselves.
 This allows you to create a sort of hierarchy of namespaces and classes that are more easily distributed based on what their purposes.
-For example, the namespace <b>System</b> contains a nested namespace <b>Collections</b> so the full name of the namespace would obviously be <b>System.Collections</b>.
+For example, the namespace **System** contains a nested namespace **Collections** so the full name of the namespace would obviously be **System.Collections**.

 It's important to remember that classes are required to have unique names only within the namespaces, in which they are defined.
 This is because classes in the namespace are uniquely defined in its context.
 In .NET Framework sometimes there are classes from different namespaces with matching names, for example: